rvesse/sparql-query-bm/cmd/README.md

 To see full usage summary run with the `-h` or `--help` option

+## Smoke Testing

+The `smoke` command is used to run a set of tests once against a SPARQL system to see whether they pass or fail

+On \*nix systems you can invoke the smoke tester like so:

+    ./smoke [options]

+On Windows systems you can invoke the smoke tester like so:

+    smoke.bat [options]

+To see full usage summary run with the `-h` or `--help` option

 ## Operations

 The `operations` command provides information about the supported operations.